jclark/rpi-cm4-ptp-guide/cm4-computer.md

 The Edatec case comes with a wifi antenna - but this isn't very useful, since we will be using the antenna hole on the case for either the GPS antenna or a PPS signal.

+You will also need a 12V DC power supply with a 5.5x2.1mm barrel connector: 2A is plenty since we are not using the PCIe slot.

 ## Waveshare boards